Terminus-Project/Terminus-Bot/README.md

 Commands:

-* XBOX - Display inforation about the given gamer tag.
+* XBOX - Display inforation about Xbox Live players.
+  * PROFILE - Show the current status and information about the given gamer tag.
+  * ACHIEVEMENTS - Show achievements for the given gamer tag with optional game.

 ## Modules